leoambrogelly/verrocchio-ingest/README.md

   **Debian and Derivatives:** sudo apt-get install ffmpeg

   **Fedora and Derivatives:** sudo yum install ffmpeg

+2. Download Script.

-2. Insert an SD card or external file storage device with video files on it.
+3. Insert an SD card or external file storage device with video files on it.
 File extensions must be either .MOV or .MP4.

-3. Run Script.
+4. Run Script.

   If you get a permissions error, you may need to run this command: chmod +x {/path/to/file}/Verrocchio.sh